tasmota/docs/docs/Commands.md

 When a command mentions resetting to *"firmware default"* it means the setting will revert to the one in the flashed binary file.
 If you used `user_config_override.h` at compile time it will revert to those.

+If a command name is prefixed with `_` (underscore), the command result will neither be logged nor published via MQTT.
+However, output from the `Status` command will not be suppressed, as it does not count as "result".
+This is also the case where command output is only asynchroneously generated after some time, like the `Ping` command.

 !!! note
     All commands are standard in the form: `COMMAND`<`INDEX`> `DATA` It has only one `SPACE` between `INDEX` and `DATA`.
 (There is no command in Tasmota that allows the `=` sign)